jerradf/AI-Project-Turn-the-Page/README.md

 Important installation steps:

 (Mac)
-	Ensure that Homebrew is installed.
+	- Ensure that Homebrew is installed.
-	Install XCode (this will take a while):
+	- Install XCode (this will take a while):
 		Go to https://developer.apple.com/download/all/.
 You are going to need your Apple ID for this step.
 If you don’t have one, it is free to create one.
 		Download “Xcode” in the latest version on the website.
 		Download “Command Line Tools for Xcode”.
-Follow the instructions for installing portaudio: https://macappstore.org/portaudio/ xcode-select --install brew remove portaudio brew install portaudio pip3 install pyaudio pip3 install SpeechRecognizer pip3 install keyboard pip3 install pynput pip3 install python-pptx
+	- Follow the instructions for installing portaudio: https://macappstore.org/portaudio/

+	Run the following commands:
+	pip3 install pyaudio
+	pip3 install SpeechRecognizer
+	pip3 install keyboard
+	pip3 install pynput
+	pip3 install python-pptx

 (Windows/Linux)

+	Run the following commands:
 	pip install SpeechRecognizer
 	pip install keyboard
 	pip install python-pptx
 	pip install pipwin
 	pipwin install pyaudio

 --------------------------------------------------------------